Blending essential oils based on aromas

 Use caution with strong floral essential oils

-Use strong floral oils such as Rose Absolute Oil, Jasmine Absolute Oil, Ylang Ylang (Complete) Oil, Geranium Oil and Neroli Oil in small quantities.
+Use strong floral essential oils such as Rose Absolute Oil, Jasmine Absolute Oil, Ylang Ylang (Complete) Oil, Geranium Oil and Neroli Oil in small quantities.
 They are powerful.
-Add only 1-3 drops of any strong floral oil to a blend, especially if you are blending with these oils for the first time.
+Add only 1-3 drops of any strong floral essential oil to a blend, especially if you are blending with these essential oils for the first time.

 Get creative and have fun!

-Blending oils to create your own unique aromas is an exciting and rewarding process.
+Blending essential oils to create your own unique aromas is an exciting and rewarding process.
 We hope you’ll discover scents you absolutely love.

 As you experiment, you can check out some of our recipes to give you new ideas, particularly the diffuser or perfume blends created by Karen, our lead aromatherapist.
 Here are a few to check out that might help you get started.